Nao-Cola Yamazaki

 Nao-Cola Yamazaki (山崎 ナオコーラ, Yamazaki Nao-Cola) is the professional name of Naoko Yamazaki (山崎 直子, Yamazaki Naoko), a Japanese writer.
-They pride themselves on writing "things no one else can say in words anyone can understand".
-They have won the Bungei Prize and the Shimase Award for Love Stories.
-They have been nominated multiple times for the Akutagawa Prize, and their work has been adapted for film.
-Nao-Cola has chosen not to make their gender public, and has stated that their pronoun is singular "they".
-They have two children.
+Yamazaki claims to write "things no one else can say in words anyone can understand".
+Yamazaki's writing, however, won the Bungei Prize and the Shimase Award for Love Stories, being nominated multiple times for the Akutagawa Prize.
+Nao-Cola has suggested to use something like the gender-neutral singular "they", because being frustrated by the usage of "she" at the english Wikipedia.

 Early life and education

 Yamazaki was born in 1978 in Kitakyushu, Japan.
-Shortly after their birth their family moved to Saitama Prefecture, where they were raised.
-Yamazaki started writing fiction as a senior at Kokugakuin University, from which they graduated after writing a thesis on the character Ukifune in The Tale of Genji.
-They chose the pen name "Nao-Cola" because they liked Diet Coke.
+Shortly after, the family moved to Saitama Prefecture.
+Yamazaki started writing fiction as a senior at Kokugakuin University, graduating there with a thesis on the character Ukifune in The Tale of Genji.
+The pen name "Nao-Cola" is derived from Yamazaki's love of Diet Coke.